draptik/ansible-centos-playbooks/README.md

 This repository automates the setup of a CentOS Stream 10 VM using Ansible.
 It performs:

-- Base system setup with useful tools and configuration
+- CentOS base system setup (repositories, dev tools)
+- General Linux configuration (aliases, CLI utilities)
-- Rootless Podman installation integration
+- Rootless Podman installation and integration

 ---